ESMValGroup/ESMValTool_Tutorial/_episodes/09-cmorization.md

 ---
-title: "CMORization: adding new datasets to ESMValTool"
+title: "CMORization: adding new datasets to ESMValTool (compatible with ESMValTool v2.5)"
 teaching: 15
 exercises: 45